Building a WebView for iOS and macOS in SwiftUI

 instead of UIViewRepresentable

-, since the embedded type is actually a view controller and not a view.
+, since the embedded type is a view controller and not a view.

 Since, SFSafariViewController

-can be initialized with a url and a configuration, let’s adjust the approach from above to let you inject both a configuration
+can be created with a url and configuration, let’s adjust the approach from above to let you inject both a configuration

 and a viewConfiguration